+- Existing strategies have not been successful and must be abandoned.
 If we aim to see the restoration of traditional conservatism in this country we cannot rely on upon the existing mechanisms, its national politics and its institutions to serve that purpose.

+- The moral belief in egalitarianism as the highest good must be utterly opposed.
 We must unite in a total opposition to liberalism, Marxism, egalitarianism and the view of man as homo economicus.
 It is the belief in egalitarianism that has castrated discussion and silenced great minds - it is egalitarianism that has prevented the computation of a much needed Traditionalist perspective during this crisis.
 What we need is a reason to feel righteous, a reason to feel that we are good moral people, whilst putting forward a radical and futuristic argument for Tradition.
 Only then will we be able to do so openly, with real conviction, and without fear.
 For that we need a moral critique of egalitarianism – we must discredit the pursuit of equality.

+- We must be united by a core commitment to Tradition, not to detail.
 We must unite, not behind policy proposals and political detail, but rather the eternal truths of European and British Tradition: kinship, family, duty, faith, uniqueness, hierarchy, community, sovereignty, authority, nation, identity, liberty, justice, truth, beauty, and excellence.

+- We must be honest and courageous.
 We must be fundamentally life-affirming, we must learn to love the struggle, we must take risks, and we must live Tradition.
 We must be consistently and courageously traditionalist and conservative in our behaviour and communications.
 We must embrace abstract and moral ideas – the morality of an ideal trumps empirical reality.
 We must reject all euphemism and hypocrisy.
 Most importantly we must build new moral, economic and cultural support networks that will arm people with the ideas, and courage, to speak and fight freely.

+- We must abandon the defence of lost institutions, of style over substance.
 The majority of current institutions are no longer conservative in any meaningful sense.
 Attempts to influence existing institutions - including political parties – have utterly failed, and where conservatives remain they are ineffectual.
 We must redefine the rules, overturn the tables, and be radical and Traditional.
 We must create something worth fighting for – something good!

+- Conservatives cannot counter our enemies effectively within these institutions.
 So called conservatives who operate within the existing system utterly fail to achieve any substantial change – because they constantly compromise, they are hypocrites and they attempt to ‘play the game.’
 When an individual does stand up he is quickly cowed by social, economic and sometimes legal pressure.

+- We must create a large local support networks and a professional national vanguard.
 We must create a new traditional conservative counter establishment– providing local support networks that will allow us to ruthlessly attack egalitarianism, and what it represents, openly and honestly.
 This must be a loose grassroots movement, supported by a unified professional, intellectual, highly organised national vanguard.

+- We must promote and nurture a traditionalist culture.
 It is only through the life and values of a community that we can allow the individual to experience what would otherwise be an intellectual abstraction.
 We need to use what opportunities remain to us to organize and to work together with common aims to preserve and restore traditional conservative values, through institutions such as the Traditional Britain Group and through building others that will nurture and promote the culture of the Right both locally and nationally for generations to come.

+- This support network must be a flexible ‘wide church’ whilst detail or policy differences should be set aside.
 The support network must be a wide, open, church – consisting of conservatives, traditionalists, radicals, libertarians and others that wish to support us.
 Consequently local activities and direction must be decided by local members.
 Whilst its members are welcome to join any group they wish this support network must be non-partisan and non-sectarian.
 Members are not obliged to cease other activities and are encouraged to continue with their own political activities and groups.
 We must permit individuals to hold divergent opinions on detail, rise above ego, and lend our backing to a diverse array of individuals within our support network.

 The Traditional Britain Group's Political Standpoints